Our Services

 Sometimes symptoms feel like inflammation but aren't.

-If you're unsure whether what you're experiencing reflects active disease, a free AI-powered Crohn's Disease symptom checker can help you understand your symptoms before your next doctor's appointment and give you clarity on whether what you're feeling may be related to active inflammation or something else entirely.
+If you're unsure whether what you're experiencing reflects active disease or could be something else, you can use a free AI-powered Crohn's Disease symptom checker to help organize your concerns and better understand whether your symptoms may indicate active inflammation before your next appointment.

 This is not a substitute for medical care — but it can help you organize your concerns.